-Formula: Sum of hourly wages of Career Technical Training

-completers placed in a training-related job or the military Number of Career Technical Training completers placed in a training-related job or the military education/training program, or a job/school combination and who complete the 6-month follow-up survey.
+Formula:Sum of hourly wages of Career Technical Training completers placed in a training-related job or the military Number of Career Technical Training completers placed in a training-related job or the military

 8. Career Technical Training (CTT) Completer 6-Month Follow-up Placement Rate.